toskhoparan/Tapestry/README.md

-# Feedlin is a simple app created using Kotlin language and following technologies:
+# Tapestry is a simple app created using Kotlin language and following technologies:

 1. MVP Pattern
 2. RxJava/RxAndroid